mxc-foundation/developer-documentation/docs/tutorials/devices/integration_MQTT.md

 ---
-sidebar_position: 3
+sidebar_label: Integration - MQTT
-title: Integrations
+sidebar_position: 2
 ---

-# Device Integrations
+# Integration - MQTT

 By default supernode provides MQTT broker service for users to subscribe or pushlish events on their devices.